 --last-found option that ignore all secrets found by the last run

 Under the hood, these secrets are added to the matches-ignore section of your local configuration file (if no local configuration file is found, a

 Usage: ggshield ignore Command to ignore all secrets found by the previous scan.
 Options: -h, --help Show this message and exit. --last-found Ignore all secrets found by last run scan

 Warning: Using this command will discard any comments present in the config file.

-Note: gg-shield and your GitGuardian dashboard do not share their respective ignored secrets.
-Therefore, if you have integrated a repository in the dashboard and are using gg-shield on this same repository:
+Note: ggshield does not share its ignored secrets with the dashboard.
+Therefore, if you have integrated a repository in the dashboard and are using ggshield on this same repository: